e1pang/DonkeySonic/README.md

 #### Some explaining to do:
 Instead of writing 2 seperate modes for the sonic and the sonic&camera by themselves, it was easier (and clunkier) to just write seperate files and change the file names ('keras_sonic.py' to 'keras.py') when it is the one I want to use.
 In both situations, both the camera and ultrasonic sensors are collecting information and saving to JSON file, what is different is what goes into the model that is trained.

-Under the 'ForFun' folder are the files where you don't have to rename to switch modes.
-If there is a group continuing this project, a high priority should be rewriting this.
-There is a readme in that folder.

 In the folders 'Sonic' and 'Sonic-Camera' are the files for 'manage.py' and 'keras.py' for their respective versions.
 All you have to do to get to where we left off is to [add the ultrasonic sensor class into donkey/donkeycar/parts](https://github.com/ptbrown35/MAE198), change your 'manage.py' and 'keras.py' (in both the pi and the computer on which you train), and make the following change in 'datastore.py'

 If comments will help you, reading sonic-camera first might be more helpful.
 To differentiate my comments from those that pre-existed, mine will begin with '##@@##'

+##### Two embarassing things
+1) There is a lot of needless copying of data values that was not fixed for the sake of time.
+2) Having to rename files
+Under the 'ForFun' folder are the files where these are addressed.
+If there is a group continuing this project, a high priority should be rewriting this.
+There is a readme in that folder.

 #### How to modify 'datastore.py' to accept the data type you want to add